calebmackdavenport/urlly/README.md

 ### Get it rolling

 `npm start` the server in `./server`.
 Just a basic express server.
-`react-native start` in root directory
+`react-native start` in root directory.
-Point `baseURL` in `config.js` to point the app at a different url if you don't use `http://localhost:3000` by default
+Point `baseURL` in `config.js` to point the app at a different url if you don't use `http://localhost:3000` by default.
+API key for the airtable db is already in the server, but @me if there's any problems.

 ##### Caveats
 - I'm sure I'm stating the obvious to you all, but you would not be able to use this on a device pointed at localhost:3000 by default